Dinozaurs

-DinoZone (ダイノゾーン, Dainozōn) (also known as DinoZaurs (ダイノゾーズ, Dainozōzu)) is a Japanese toyline created by toy company Bandai in 1998.
-Alongside the toys, two media adaptations were created by Sunrise: a 5-episode 3D CGI OVA series that ran from November 27, 1998, to January 2000 and a 26-episode animated television series that aired on Fox Kids from July 28, 2000, to November 30, 2000.
+Dinozaurs, known in Japan as Dinozone (ダイノゾーン, Dainozōn), is a Japanese toyline created by toy company Bandai in 1998.
+Alongside the toys, two media adaptations were created by Sunrise: a 5-episode 3D CGI OVA series that ran from November 27, 1998, to January 2000 and a 26-episode animated television series that aired on Fox Kids from July 28 to November 30, 2000.

 Production

 Dinozone was created by Bandai in cooperation with anime studio Sunrise.
 The toys were presented as clear dinosaurlike robots that can change form into a robot mode called Progress Mode, with the main gimmick of the toys having clear colored plastic alongside die cast metal parts, to represent a reconstructed fossilized dinosaur.
 Each toy has an individual weapon as its accessory, though certain toys in the toyline can act as weapons to be equipped such as Dino Pachy or Dino Arch.

 The OVA series was released by Sunrise as a pack-in to the toys.
-Four episodes were released as the fifth and final episode was an exclusive for Televi Magazine and Comic Bom Bom subscribers.
+Four episodes were released as the fifth and final episode was an exclusive for Televi Magazine and Comic BomBom subscribers.
 In 2000, Bandai partnered with Saban Entertainment to bring the series to America, changing the name to Dinozaurs, and Sunrise produced an animated series to promote the toys alongside new character designs that were not present in the original Dinozone toyline.